Al Butler

 He was selected by the Boston Celtics in the second round (17th pick overall) of the 1961 NBA draft.
 He played for the Celtics (1961), New York Knicks (1962–64) and Baltimore Bullets (1964–65) in the NBA for a total of 234 games.
 He started for the Knicks for Wilt Chamberlain's 100-point game, scoring 8 points.

 Butler was the last player to ever wear the number 22 for the Celtics, as they would retire it in honor of Ed Macauley in 1963.

+Butler played in the Eastern Professional Basketball League (EPBL) for the Trenton Colonials, Harrisburg Patriots and Wilkes-Barre Barons from 1964 to 1970.
+He won an EPBL championship with the Barons in 1969.
+Butler was selected to the All-EPBL Second Team in 1966.

 Butler died of cancer on July 12, 2000.
 After his death, a scholarship was established in his name at Monroe Community College, where he had worked as a guidance counselor.